AhmedSalih3d/SPHExample/README.md

 ## Description

 The project demonstrates how to assemble a small SPH solver with Julia.
-While it is not optimized for performance, it is written to clearly show the individual parts of a typical solver.
+It focuses on clarity rather than ultimate performance.
+Unofficial benchmarks suggest that for 2D cases the CPU runtime is comparable to DualSPHysics.
 Key features include:

 - **Weakly compressible formulation** – density varies ~1 % and pressure is a function of density.
 - **Multi-threaded execution** – achieved by spawning the neighbour loop.